lazazael/bsz/readme.md

 ## 💻 Need Customization?

-If you need a custom theme, theme customization, or complete website development services from scratch you can send inquery to gergelysip@gmail.com.
+If you need a custom website development services from scratch you can send inquery to gergelysip@gmail.com.